annisele/SimCity/README.md

 ==========================================
 1) We have implemented the payRent function in the bankCustomer but we do not have the landlordRole

-2) restaurant doesnt interact with bank
+2) Restaurant doesnt interact with bank, restaurant account has been created but not yet instantiated.

+3) Restauran unit test is incomplete